OrganicClick/e-commerce-back-end-challenge/README.md

 ## Credits
 Development was assisted by the following resources:
- - Xpert Learning Assistant provided by the GWU Coding Boot Camp
+ - Xpert Learning Assistant provided by the GWU Coding Boot Camp.
+Provided general guidance and assistance with Installation instructions and Usage instructions
  - Initial file architecture suggested by Xpert Learning Assistant
  - Project guidelines, initial screenshots, reference mock-up, and accepted terms of submission provided by GWU Coding Boot Camp
  - Starter code provided by GWU Coding Boot Camp, the contents of the Develop folder(https://github.com/coding-boot-camp/fantastic-umbrella)